ckopec-dev/Stem-Cheatsheets/Pandas.md

 - merge_ordered() method is very similar to merge(), however default join type is outer
 - merge_ordered() is called by passing both dataframes as params
+- merge_asof() method is similar to merge_ordered(), however matches on nearest key and not exact matches
+- merge_asof() requires "on" columns to be pre-sorted

 ~~~